What do pop songs, piano concertos, and rock music all have in common? Music intervals!

-Music intervals tell musicians the distance between notes.
+Intervals tell musicians the distance between notes.
+Another way to think of an interval is the difference in frequency of two tones.
 Understanding how intervals function can help improve sight reading, ear training, and music composition.
-Keep reading to learn how to identify intervals, where to find them on the piano, and what makes them so important in music theory.
+Keep reading to learn how to identify intervals, how to find them on the piano, and what makes them so important in music theory.

 Want to accelerate your music theory education?
 Learn more with our premium membership.